PowerLedger/powr/docs/src/cli/usage.md

         --commitment <COMMITMENT_LEVEL>
             Return information at the selected commitment level [possible values: processed, confirmed, finalized]

-        --compute-unit-price <MICRO-LAMPORTS>    Set the price in micro-sparks of each transaction compute unit -C, --config <FILEPATH>
+        --compute-unit-price <MICRO-SPARKS>    Set the price in micro-sparks of each transaction compute unit -C, --config <FILEPATH>
             Configuration file to use [default: ~/.config/solana/cli/config.yml]